Adrian-Benavente/grill/README.md

 ##### Attention

 To reduce the bundle size, icons are not enabled by default.
-If you want them you have to go through scss/base/base-dir.scss and uncomment the line that has the icons import.
+If you want them you have to go through scss/base/base-dir.scss, uncomment the line that has the icons import and compile the Sass again.